Owen Davidson

-Owen Keir Davidson (born 4 October 1943) is an Australian former professional tennis player of the 1960s and 1970s.
+Owen Keir Davidson (4 October 1943 – 12 May 2023) was an Australian professional tennis player of the 1960s and 1970s.

 Alongside Billie Jean King, Davidson won eight grand slam mixed doubles titles.
 In 1967 he won a calendar year slam for mixed doubles, when he won the Australian Championships (with Lesley Turner Bowrey), and the French Championships, Wimbledon and the US Championships (with King).

 Davidson became the first player to win a match in the open era of tennis when he defeated John Clifton in the first round of the British Hard Court Championships in Bournemouth played in April 1968.

 His best grand slam singles result was at Wimbledon in 1966, when he reached the semifinals (beating top seed Roy Emerson before losing to Manuel Santana).
-He is also the 1972 Australian Open and the 1973 US Open men's doubles champion, partnering John Newcombe and Ken Rosewall.
+He was also the 1972 Australian Open and the 1973 US Open men's doubles champion, partnering John Newcombe and Ken Rosewall respectively.
 He was inducted into the International Tennis Hall of Fame in Newport, Rhode Island in 2010.
 He was inducted into the Australian Tennis Hall of Fame at the Rod Laver Arena in Melbourne on 26 January 2011 (Australia Day).

+Davidson died in Conroe, Texas, on 12 May 2023, at the age of 79.